-Bisq was founded by Manfred Karrer in 2014.
+Bisq was founded by a software developer from Austria Manfred Karrer in 2014.
 Initially, the project was called Bitsquare.
 It was made in an attempt to provide an opportunity to buy and sell Bitcoin without the need to use centralized platforms that collect user data.
 The idea of decentralized open-source and anonymous exchange meant to keep Bitcoin in a private peer-to-peer zone.

-Since the moment of its launch, dozens of developers made their contributions in Bisq exchange.
+Since the moment of its launch, dozens of developers made their contributions to Bisq exchange.
 Currently, developers are free to participate in further development communicating via Slack and GitHub.

 How to Send Money to Bisq and How to Use The Exchange?